This article explains how pvDesign's cabling topology works

 MV system topology

-pvDesign's algorithm locates the power stations at the center of their corresponding block of structures with the objective of minimizing the length of the LV cables.
+pvDesign's algorithm locates the power stations at the centre of their corresponding block of structures with the objective of minimizing the length of the low voltage (LV) cables.

-pvDesign connects the power stations using a radial configuration.
+The power stations are accordingly connected using a radial configuration.
 This results in a lower cost of cabling and more simplicity in the design.
 The following image illustrates this radial configuration:

-The software automatically connects up to 7 power stations together based on their capacity and proximity.
-If the total load current of a certain line of power stations exceeds 630A, fewer power stations will be connected together.
+The software automatically connects power stations together based on their capacity and proximity.
+Each MV cable will collect a power station until the total load current of that line reaches 630A.

-If you would like to have more information regarding how pvDesign defines the electrical configuration from defining the number of modules per string all way to the power stations, please refer to the article How to define your electrical configuration.
+If you would like to review more information regarding the electrical configuration in pvDesign (from defining the number of modules per string all way to the power stations), please refer to the article How to define your electrical configuration.

 The LV trenches will drive the LV cables from the combiner boxes/string inverters to the power stations.
 These may vary depending on the chosen road layout.